pytorch/pytorch/docs/source/notes/cuda.rst

 :class:`torch.cuda.graph` is a simple, versatile context manager that captures whatever CUDA work you run in its context. :class:`~torch.cuda.graph` requires that you manually manage the graph's input and output memory.
-Warming up the captured workload by running a few eager iterations before capture is also recommended.
+MAKE THIS CLEARER WITH COMMENTS Warming up the captured workload by running a few eager iterations before capture is also recommended.
 Warmup should occur on a side stream.
 Example::